 What sort of measure can we use to evaluate the effectiveness of a conversation?
-I will leverage Lawrence embodiment metric, however it should measure at a minimum 3 legs of a conversation.
+I will leverage Lawrence embodiment metric.
+However, it should measure at a minimum of three legs of a conversation.
 This includes the initial communication, the response to the communication followed by a response to the final response.
-Conversations of course can go on forever, but a measure is based on:
+Conversations, of course, can go on forever, but a measure is based on:

 (1) The ability to articulate an internal mental model of the external participant.

-(2) Receive a response for a communication and re-assess the internal mental model.
+(2) Receive a response to communication and re-assess the internal mental model.

 (3) Finally, articulate a second response based on the newly changed mental model.